Lashakacheishvili/RoulleteApi/ReadMe.txt

 You will see some Api tests in Additional Resoures/Postman Test Collection folder.
 Just import it in postman and run.
 Not all scenarios are tested, but small easy functionality is.

-By the time you read this, I will add some video instructions also, that will be in Additional Resoures/Video Instructions folder.

 Now Steps to install and run project Successfully: